Switzerland entry requirements for United States passport holders

 Hotel booking or host invitation

-Carry a printed or digital copy of your hotel reservation, hostel booking, or a letter of invitation from your host.
-Swiss border officers rarely ask for it, but having it ready avoids delays if they do.
+Carry a printed or digital copy of your hotel reservation, hostel booking, or a letter from your host.
+Swiss border officers ask for this less often than some other Schengen countries, but having it ready avoids delays.

 Recommended